Salivala/WootingCursor/README.md

 # WootingCursor
-Mouse control service designed for wooting lekker edition.
+Mouse control service designed for wooting hall effect keyboards.
 Also supports analog mouse scrolling.

 Currently, binding are hard-coded.
 Here are the keys: